RIKEN-RCCS/lens3/v2/doc/setting-guide.md

 verbosity.
 It is bit flags, and 255 is all bits on.

 The setting of "logging.logger.tracing" is in the configuration "mux-conf.json".
-Reloading the configuration by "lens3-admin" and restarting the service by "systemctl" are needed to make changes effective.
+Reloading the configuration by "lenticularis-admin" and restarting the service by "systemctl" are needed to make changes effective.

 ### Running an S3 Server by Hand